jareware/JSON-DTO/README.md

 Note that the `url` field is simply ignored since we want it to be read-only.

-To make use of the model object and its DTO in a controller, you could do something like:
+To make use of the model object and its DTO in a controller matching to a route `GET /notes/{id} Notes.getNote`, you could do something like:

 	public static void getNote(Long id) throws Exception {